merlinkv/ZX_Dandanator_MTD/README.md

 https://github.com/mad3001/Multiply

+# Boards

+* I have made two different boards, one with a PIC in True Hole format, and second with the PIC in SMD format (these ones are cheap).

-# Functionalities of my board
+# Functionalities of my boards

 * Multiply upgradeable from ROMSet's creator.
 Just put the switch in programming mode, connect the device to a USB port on the PC.
 Launch ROMSet's creator and update.
 * If you put the Multiply switch in programming mode, the Multyply is deactivated.
 It could also be considered as a Multiply ON-OFF.
 That is, in OFF the Multiply does not work, but the ROMSet's of the Dandanator do.